Buying guide: Computer for DJing – by a DJ & computer specialist

 A lot of DJs use their laptop battery to perform a gig.

-I would highly advice against that for 2 reasons:
+I would highly advice against this for 2 reasons:

 First,